-When we were wandering around the southeastern part of Slovenia, we encountered a pleasant wine cellar where it is not exactly its natural habitat.
-In the shopping center!
-But I tell you, after a boring walk through the shops and spending money for nonsense, this discovery was like an oasis in the middle of the desert.
-Oh yeah, that was something for us.
+When we were wandering around the southeastern part of Slovenia, we encountered a pleasant wine cellar that is not exactly in its natural habitat.
+This winery was in the shopping center!
+I tell you, after a boring walk through the shops and spending money on nonsense, this discovery was like an oasis in the middle of the desert.
 On the shelves, we saw a few well-known brands and even some French champagnes.
 However, the main star was Sturm.
 Thus, it should have been because the wine bar is owned by the local winery which goes by the same name.
 We are always happy when we come across a local product and Vivi was also keen to take some time off shopping in return for a high-quality wine degustation.
 A kind waitress shared with us loads of information and she even explained the procedures of their wine production.
-When she introduced us to a macerated wine Akord, our eyes met and the spark lit up in them.
+When she introduced us to a macerated white wine Akord, our eyes met and the spark lit up in them.

 The Akord is actually Cuvee of three varieties (the Yellow Muscat, the Traminer, and the Konigstraube).
 All three varieties do coincide very nicely together so the name Akord (Chord) makes sense.
 While we were drawing circles in the air with glasses and counting heavy droplets falling down the glass, the father of this fine wine himself introduced to us.
 To hear the vision and philosophy of wines from the winemaker himself was an amazing opportunity.
 We followed his words like we were enchanted.